'Time to say goodbye': Kevin De Bruyne to leave Man City

 MANCHESTER, England (AP) — Kevin De Bruyne says he will leave Manchester City - confirming these are his “final months” with the Premier League champion.

-The Belgium playmaker, who is out of contract this summer, announced the news in an emotional post on X on Friday.
+The 33-year-old Belgium playmaker, who is out of contract this summer, announced the news in an emotional post on his social media channels on Friday.

 “Nothing about this is easy to write, but as football players, we all know this day eventually comes.
 That day is here,” he wrote.